johannn53/PORTOF-1/README.md

 5. Encrypted password with bcrypt. encrypted password with bcrypt. ✅
 6. Password require to have minimum 5 characters, 1 uppercase, 1 lowercase, special character and number. ✅
 7. Invite user with role "admin" without (automatically verified) and with external link to verify via nodemailer. (only admin can invite admin). ✅
-8. Send mail verification to verify user using link with token.
+8. Send mail verification to verify user using link with token in case they didnt receive one when registering. ✅
 9. Forgot password using nodemailer, new password will be made using random string. ✅
 10. CRUD for product (DB column: product_name, user_id, qty, price, image(link)). ✅
 11. Auth with jwt token. ✅